Zhao-Lab-UW-DHO/AdaptFM/Documentation/Customizations/Adding-new-models.md

 # Adding New Models to AdaptFM

 Users can add new models for inference or training.
-There are four main steps outlined below.
+There are two main steps outlined below.

 ### Creating a New Conda Environment